wrnunzio/capture-screenshot-LWC/README.md

 - The page uses SLDS for consistent styling with Salesforce's Lightning Experience.
 - The screenshot capture functionality is dependent on the browser's support for the `getDisplayMedia` API.
 - The page includes error handling to manage exceptions during the capture and management processes.
-- Some of the UI text and labels are currently in Italian.
-Future updates may include translations into English for a more consistent experience across different regions.

 This page is a powerful tool for users who need to capture and manage screenshots directly within Salesforce, enhancing productivity and record-keeping.